 Commit to spending 10-15 minutes on an emergency preparedness project each week.
 10-15 minutes isn’t much and most everyone can find that time.

-You can find a list of 10 min (ish) project on my website HERE.
-You can also find a large number of emergency preparedness quick tips on one of my friend Jane’s Pinterest website HERE.
-None of these will take you very long and all of them are easily do-able!
+You can find a list of 10 min (ish) projects on my website HERE.
+You can also find a large number of emergency preparedness quick tips on one of my friends Jane’s Pinterest websites HERE.
+None of these will take you very long and all of them are easily doable!

 Do one a week and you will have completed 11+ hours worth of emergency preparedness projects by this time next year!